dumitrucatalin/-SmartContracts/README.md

 This project contains a Solidity smart contract for an Ethereum vault that allows users to deposit and withdraw Ether.

+Dapps for the smart contracts are stored in: `https://github.com/dumitrucatalin/web3-dapp-samples`

 ## Requirements

 - Node.js